LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Note that I am not quite done with this.
 It is at least good enough for me to make public though.
-A little easter egg for those who look this is made entirely in vim.
+A little easter egg for those who look at this is that this is made entirely in vim.

 # NASA's Power of 10